-Mundesley beach is an incredibly long and lovely stretched out beach on the east corner of the North Norfolk coast, and geographically sits between Cromer beach and Walcott.
+Mundesley beach is an incredibly long and lovely stretched out beach on the east corner of the North Norfolk coast, and geographically sits midway between Cromer and Happisburgh.

 You can walk a long way on this delightfully sandy beach and really get away from everyone if you so wish.
 Or you can just pop down to the promenade and still breath in that wonderful fresh sea air - one of the many Norfolk beaches of choice.

-The beaches on this side of the Norfolk coast seem to vary hugely from the ones on the North Norfolk coast, and the same can also be said for the ones on the West coast of Norfolk too.
+The beaches on this side of the Norfolk coast vary hugely from the ones on the North Norfolk coast.

-Mundesley is one of the natural stops along the new stretch of the Norfolk Coast Path.
-It's about 8 miles from Cromer, so can easily be done in one day, but you can also walk from here all the way to Sea Palling (the end of the Norfolk Coast Path) on the beach, depending on tide times.
+Mundesley is one of the natural stops along the Norfolk Coast Path.
+It's about 8 miles from Cromer, so can easily be done in one day, but you can also walk from here all the way to Sea Palling on the beach, depending on tide times.
 You can see all the incredible scenery and wildlife I experienced in my Norfolk Coast Blog which I noted as I walked this trail.

 Mundesley Beach is a perfect child friendly beach with lovely soft sand and plenty of space to run around and fly a kite or build endless sandcastles.
 It’s also patrolled by the Lifeguards during the summer months, which is always an added bonus for parents and slightly puts your mind at ease.

-It's been awarded Blue Flag Status for a couple of years on the trot.
+It's been awarded Blue Flag Status for a couple of years on the trot which means it's clean and has lifeguards.

 This is another Norfolk beach with a promenade, lovely for strolling along at any time of year, but does have a slight incline to get to the top of the cliff, but is definitely wheelchair friendly.
 Promenade beaches always make it easier if you’ve got a pushchair too.